lkoskela/maven-build-utils/README.md

 # USAGE

-The only thing you need to do in order to start using maven-build-utils is to add the following build extension snippet into your project's POM:
+In order to start using maven-build-utils there are three things you need to add to your project's POM:

     <project>
         ...